 Remember this is possible only if the management keeps the communication lines open.

-Set goals with a clear timeframe if you are looking for ways to conduct a performance review.
+Set goals with a clear timeframe if you are looking for ways to conduct.
 Define the roles clearly and include duties and objectives that are specific and realistic.

 Place a metric to measure the progress towards the goal.